mongo-express/mongo-express-docker/README.md

 Then you can hit `http://localhost:8081` or `http://host-ip:8081` in your browser.

+## Note:

+> JSON documents are parsed through a javascript virtual machine, so the web interface can be used for executing malicious javascript on a server.

+> **mongo-express should only be used privately for development purposes.**

 # Configuration

 Environment vairables are passed to the `run` command for configuring a mongo-express container.